Adib Shishakli: Seizing power

-Shishakli in power
+Personal rule over Syria

 Shishakli then dissolved all political parties in a return to military rule.
 He banned a number of newspapers and outlawed all newspapers that were not pro-Shishakli.
 Among those to suffer persecution under his rule were the National Party of Damascus, the People's Party of Aleppo, the Communist Party, the Baath Party, and the Syrian Muslim Brotherhood.
 He banished the Baath leaders Akram al-Hawrani, Michel Aflaq, and Salah al-Bitar to Lebanon, where they then actively worked against his regime.

 He was a skilled public speaker and relied greatly on radio to transmit his speeches to the Syrian population.
+He became the initial Arab leader following independence to foster a cult of personality around himself, with his portraits adorning every shopfront.
+Moreover, he established a ministry dedicated to information and propaganda within his government.
+To ensure his control, he strategically deployed spies and security agents across the nation to vigilantly observe and suppress any signs of opposition against his rule.
 In August 1952, he established an official government party, the Arab Liberation Movement, but it was boycotted by powerful representatives of civilian political society, such as Hashim al-Atassi.
 The party was progressive and accepted women within its ranks.
 It called for a limited degree of socialism.
 Some said that he viewed himself as "an Arab Caesar."
 In mid-1953 Shishakli staged an election to make himself President, but he was by now facing mounting dissent.